 The state bar frequently seeks to participate as amicus curiae in appellate cases that are important to the legal profession or the system of justice.
 NJSBA participation is usually sought at the state supreme court level, but the Association will occasionally seek to participate at the state appellate level if the matter presents extenuating circumstances.
 The types of cases in which the Association has been involved are widely varied.
-A sampling of cases include matters involving legal malpractice issues, the right to representation and the use of drug recognition evaluation evidence in the prosecution of DUI offenses.
+A sampling of cases include matters involving legal malpractice issues, access to justice questions, and overarching poicy issues in specific practice areas.
 A full listing of cases in which the NJSBA has participated, as well as a copy of the briefs filed in each can be found at njsba.com.